‘Keep your students home’: Classes at Torrey Pines High canceled due to threat

-SAN DIEGO – Torrey Pines High principal announced in a letter that a security threat prompted classes to be canceled Thursday.
+SAN DIEGO – Torrey Pines High School's principal announced in a letter that a security threat prompted classes to be canceled Thursday.

-Principal Rob Coppo’s letter to parents stated “Please keep your students home today 5/31/18.”
+Principal Rob Coppo’s letter to parents stated, “Please keep your students home today 5/31/18.”
 He added all classes and school activities would be canceled after San Diego police alerted staff of a threat.

 Here's the letter sent to parents at 6:38 a.m.
 Thursday: